Certified & Irreversible Data Destruction

 What happens if a drive fails sanitisation or verification?

 Any failed device is immediately diverted to controlled physical destruction.
-This enforces permanent data elimination and maintains compliance with GDPR and NIST 800-88r2.
+This enforces permanent data elimination and maintains compliance with GDPR and NIST SP 800-88 Rev.2.

 What is the difference between sanitisation and physical destruction?

 Sanitisation (Clear) removes data while preserving media for potential reuse.
-Purge and physical destruction are used where higher assurance is required; physical destruction generates a Certificate of Destruction.
+Purge and physical destruction are used where higher assurance is required; all outcomes are recorded on One Certificate of Destruction (CoD) per Chain-Of-Custody order.

 How do you ensure SSD data is non-recoverable?